Come The Revolution

 Hill sat down, held up the paperback, and began reading:

-Hill’s voice had gotten louder, and his hands shook a little toward the end.
+Hill’s voice had gotten louder, and his hands shook slightly toward the end.

 “That sounds about right,” I said.
 “So, where you from?”